 About the James Webb Space Telescope

 The James Webb Space Telescope is the most powerful space telescope ever built.
-Canada is contributing a scientific instrument and a guidance sensor to the massive observatory, which will enable breakthrough discoveries in astronomy.
+Canada has contributed a scientific instrument and a guidance sensor to the massive observatory, which will enable breakthrough discoveries in astronomy.

 Webb is designed to: